-- A student is placed on probation if the semester GPA (grade point average) is below 2.0. - A student is not subject to academic dismissal at the end of the first semester in a degree program. - A student will be dismissed from the college after two consecutive semesters with a GPA below 2.0.
+- A student is placed on probation if the semester GPA (grade point average) is below 2.0. - A student is not subject to academic dismissal at the end of the first semester in a degree program. - A student will be dismissed from the college after two consecutive semesters with a GPA below 2.0 and with an overall cumulative GPA below 2.0.